 - Dry weight: 3,500 lbs

 Solid wakesurf boat performance can still be achieved without breaking the bank.
-The A20 by Axis Wake lets you have all the on-water fun at a price your budget can indeed work with.
-This wake boat showcases an outstanding performance and value in a small package.
+The A20 by Axis Wake lets you have all the on-water fun at a price your budget can work with.
+This wake boat showcases outstanding performance and value in a small package.

 The A20 is a compact powerhouse.
 It leverages all the same wake technology the big boats have to create clean and powerful waves you will enjoy.
 The water ballast sets the boat deep while having the ballast housed within the storage compartments in the bow and stern.

 The waves are then amplified with its Axis Performance Surf Package, which shapes them into perfection.
 Combined with the Surf Gate’s vertical tabs that pivot outward, it builds and shapes the wake on a particular side, allowing surfers to switch sides without pausing to reconfigure.

 From a passenger’s point of view, the rear-facing skybox seat is another feature to love.
 This center bench is slid into the cockpit on a track to produce ample legroom.
 A backrest for these seats would be lovely, but they may obstruct our back driver’s view of the waves.